ibra-kdbra/Cpp_Projects/README.md

 ### [MarbleMarcher](./MarbleMarcher)

-Marble Marcher is a video game demo that uses a fractal physics engine and fully procedural rendering to produce beautiful and unique gameplay unlike anything you've seen before.
+Marble Marcher is a video game demo that uses a fractal physics engine, and fully procedural rendering to produce beautiful, and unique gameplay unlike anything you've seen before.

-The goal of the game is to reach the flag as quickly as possible.
-But be careful not to fall off the level or get crushed by the fractal!
+The goal of the game is to reach the flag as quickly as possible, but be careful not to fall off the level or get crushed by the fractal!
 There are 24 levels to unlock.
 <div align="right">
 <a href="#projects-titles"> 📚 </a>
 </div>